Pet hotel business plan for starting your own business

 2.2 Management of pet hotel

-2.3 Customers of a Pet hotel
+2.3 Customers of a Pet Hotel

-Although Little Paws Pet Hotel will offer services to everyone with pets, opening a pet hotel in Dallas will particularly interest the following customer groups:
+Opening a pet hotel in Dallas will particularly interest the following customer groups:

-- Cooperate Executives
+- Corporate Executives

 - Tourists